 First of all, I don’t think I’d want to read a whole book like this, riddled with excessive explanation points and all-caps.
 Secondly, in most books, this would be a scene, right?
 We’d be at the bus stop with Linda and the protagonist.
 We’d get a little description of the other kids.
 We’d get the dialogue of what was said.
+We’d get Linda’s facial expressions and the protagonist’s in-the-moment reactions.
 We’d be SHOWN the bitchiness of Linda instead of being TOLD about it.
 Although it’s fine to have some telling in a diary novel, you really have to include scenes and dialogue.

 When writing a diary novel, you have to continually walk the line of making it seem like a diary, yet making it an engaging story.
 Not an easy thing to do.